leoreeves/projects/index.md

 ## [Quotes on Design Generator](https://leoreeves.github.io/projects/quotes-on-design-generator/)

-Generates a random quote about design - inspired by this [enlight.ml project](https://enlight.ml/demo/quote-project/index.html).
+Generates a random quote about design.

 Built using: